AlejoZabala/voronoi_for_SE/README.md

 # 🏛 Funding & Acknowledgements

-This work is part of the Hochschule Bremen’s subproject within the hyBit research initiative.
-It is funded by the German Federal Ministry of Education and Research (BMBF) under grant number 03SF0687G.
+The project underlying this software was funded by the Federal Ministry of Research, Technology, and Space (BMFTR) under grant number 03SF0687G.
+Responsibility for the content of this publication lies with the author.

-Das Teilvorhaben der Hochschule Bremen im Projekt hyBit wird unter dem Förderkennzeichen 03SF0687G vom Bundesministerium für Bildung und Forschung (BMBF) gefördert
 ![image](https://github.com/user-attachments/assets/9293fe53-dc1b-4877-8f39-387e4d64998f)

 # Author